 Conclusion

-By now, you have a good idea of how long it takes tomato seeds to germinate.
-You also know about the factors that affect time to germination, how to optimize for faster germination, and how to troubleshoot a lack of germination.
+Now you have a good idea of how long it takes tomato seeds to germinate.
+You also know about the factors that affect tomato seed germination time, how to optimize for faster germination, and how to troubleshoot a lack of germination.

 I hope you found this article helpful in sprouting your tomato seeds – if so, please share it with someone who can use the information.